Homer Law | 202.955.5601 | 202.955.5605 fax

 Elizabeth Lohah Homer

-(DC, NM), Principal
+Attorney (DC, NM), Principal

 Prior to establishing Homer Law, CHTD., Elizabeth Lohah Homer, a member of the Osage Nation of Oklahoma, completed a three year term of appointment as Vicechairman of the National Indian Gaming Commission.
 A proponent of collaborative rulemaking, Ms. Homer was instrumental in effecting tribal involvement in the Commission's regulatory processes through the establishment of tribal advisory committees and other consultative activities during her tenure with the Commission.